ZhengZhenyu/terracotta_doc/overview.rst

       2. Deciding when a host is considered to be overloaded, so that some instances should be migrated from the host to other hosts to avoid performance degradation.

-      3. Selecting instances to migrate from an overloaded host out of the full set of the VMs currently served by the host.
+      3. Selecting instances to migrate from an overloaded host out of the full set of the instances currently served by the host.

       4. Placing instances selected for migration to other active or re-activated hosts.